brm444/brm444.github.io/_posts/2020-06-06-2-different-schools-but-the-same-song-kc-and-qmgs.md

 ---
 layout: post
 author:
-title: >-
-  Different schools but the same song: King's College Lagos and Queen Mary's Grammar School, Walsall
+title: '2 different schools but the same song: KC and QMGS'
 comments: true
 discussion_id: 2020-03-15-how
 ---